why is soursop illegal in the us?

 There is also another issue that needs to be taken into account: the lack of effective regulation in many countries.
 The lack of regulation can create an environment where dangerous and even illegal substances are allowed to be sold and consumed.
 This increase in health risks for those consuming these substances, making it essential for governments to implement better regulations to protect their citizens.

 Overall, the mystery of why soursop is illegal has been solved.
 Annonacin is the primary cause of the banning of the fruit, as it is believed to have toxic and potentially carcinogenic properties.
-Additionally, the lack of effective regulation in many countries increases the risk of dangerous substances being consumed and poses a significant risk to citizens.
+Additionally, the lack of effective regulation in many countries increases the risk of dangerous substances being consumed, such as unverified soursop seeds, and poses a significant risk to citizens.